AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/traits-and-segments/configuring-trait-expiration-with-the-time-to-live-ttl-setting.md

 ---
-title: Configure Trait Expiration with the Time to Live (TTL) setting
+title: Configure trait expiration with the [!UICONTROL Time to Live] (TTL) setting
-description: Learn how to find and set Time to Live (TTL) in Audience Manager.
+description: Learn how to find and set [!UICONTROL Time to Live] (TTL) in Audience Manager.
 Use this setting when creating traits, which sets an expiration of membership in the trait if a user does not re-qualify within the specified period of time.
 feature: Traits
 topics:
 activity: use